 Centennial Park: Fountain of Rings Splash Pad

 Located in the heart of the city in Centennial Park.
-It is very large and is not enclosed but it is located in the center of the park away from the streets.
+It is very large and is not enclosed, but it is located in the center of the park, away from the streets.
 There is also a water and music show four times a day to add some extra fun with splashing.
 It is surrounded by historical markers from the 1996 Olympics and open green fields.
-Nearby attractions like the Georgia Aquarium, Atlanta Children’s Museum, World of Coca-Cola, and the National Center for Civil and Human Rights.
+Nearby attractions include the Georgia Aquarium, Atlanta Children’s Museum, World of Coca-Cola, and the National Center for Civil and Human Rights.
 This is free to the public.

 Splash Fountain at Zoo Atlanta